-We oversee the youth justice system in England and Wales.
+We are a non-departmental public body responsible for overseeing the youth justice system in England and Wales.

 Who we are

-We are an organisation of around 230 people.
-Our headquarters are in London, and we have regional offices throughout England and Wales.
+We are an organisation of around 180 people and our headquarters are in London.

 Within England and Wales we’re responsible for:

 - advising the Secretary of State for Justice on the operation of, and standards for, the youth justice system